 But how else are you going to grab onto the next best opportunity?
 When it comes to networking, you’re always going to have to bet on yourself.

-So do it with a smile on your face.
-And these tips in your back pocket!
+So do it with a smile on your face and with these helpful ideas in your back pocket!

 Keep Reading: How To Get Into Stand-Up Comedy